RobertGauld/TrainMovementMeasurer/SERIAL_PORT.md

 * scale acceleration (kilometres per hour per second)
 * scale velocity (miles per hour)
 * scale acceleration (miles per hour per second)

 Where first and second are determined by the order the train triggered them not their order on the track.

+### V_DATA
+A list of the configured, measured and calculated data, it's space delimited and units are included, in order the fields are:
+* scale (e.g. 1:148)
+* distance between the light gates (millimetres)
+* time between the light gates (milliseconds)
+* velocity between the light gates (meters per second)
+* scale velocity (kilometres per hour)
+* scale velocity (miles per hour)

+Where first and second are determined by the order the train triggered them not their order on the track.